patcg-individual-drafts/topics/README.md

         * e.g., site A might see topic ‘cats’ for the user, but site B might see topic ‘automobiles’.
 It’s difficult for the two to determine that they’re looking at the same user.
     * The beginning of a week is per-user and per-site.
 That is, for the same user, site A may see the new week's topics introduced at a different time than site B. This is to make it harder to correlate the same user across sites via the time that they change topics.
 * Not every API caller will receive a topic.
 Only callers that observed the user visit a site about the topic in question within the past three weeks can receive the topic.
 If the caller (specifically the site of the calling context) did not call the API in the past for that user on a site about that topic, then the topic will not be included in the array returned by the API.
 The exception to this filtering is the 5% random topic, that topic will not be filtered.
-    * Note that observing a topic also includes observing the topics entire ancestry tree.
+    * Note that observing a topic also includes observing the topic's entire ancestry tree.
 For instance, observing `/Arts & Entertainment/Humor/Live Comedy` also counts as having observed `/Arts & Entertainment/Humor/` and `/Arts & Entertainment`.
     * This is to prevent the direct dissemination of user information to more parties than the technology that the API is replacing (third-party cookies).
     * Example:
         * Week 1: The user visits a bunch of sites about fruits, and the Topics taxonomy includes each type of fruit.